kensmith/studies/tv-targets/README.md

 from 0.5, increasing in size by 0.5 (the next larger target is 1.0 moa, the one above that is 1.5 moa and so on).

+Make sure you download the image and display it full screen in order for everything to line up correctly.
+Definitely don't just use the image preview that is displayed in your browser for calibration.
+The math might not work out right if you try that.

 # Notes

 In order to be able to distinctly see the pixels through